gumgum/gg-ez-vp/README.md

 ## VAST

-VAST 3.0 is supported, thanks to [dailymotion/vast-client-js](https://github.com/dailymotion/vast-client-js) for the playback of a **single Linear Creative**.
+VAST 4.2 is supported, thanks to [dailymotion/vast-client-js](https://github.com/dailymotion/vast-client-js).
 If a VPAID is detected, it will be loaded and executed, otherwise, the player will track and emit all the events in the VAST tag.

 ## VPAID